Logarithmic High-Probability Regret for Online Convex Optimization with Two-Point Bandit Feedback: Introduction

+whose minimizer may depend on the realized loss sequence and hence on the learner's random trajectory under an adaptive adversary.
+A fixed-comparator high-probability statement has yet another logical form: for each fixed $x$, it provides a high-probability event that may depend on $x$.
+It does not automatically imply a single event on which the bound holds for all $x\in\mathcal K$.
+Such a uniform event is precisely what is needed to compete with the realized hindsight minimizer.
+Accordingly, our main theorem is stated for a fixed comparator, and the realized full-comparator guarantee is derived separately through a deterministic covering argument.

+To bridge the gap between bandit and full-information feedback, Agarwal, Dekel, and Xiao~\citeyearpar{agarwal2010optimal} (ADX) introduced the multi-point bandit setting.
+They showed that two randomized function evaluations suffice to construct gradient estimators for smoothed losses.
+Their strongly convex logarithmic theorem is comparator-wise in expectation: for every deterministic $x\in\mathcal K$, it controls $\EB[A_T-L_T(x)]$, with an $O(d^2\log T)$ horizon-dependent term up to problem parameters.
+Since the minimizer of $x\mapsto \EB L_T(x)$ is deterministic, this immediately yields their pseudo-regret corollary

+However, this is not the same as controlling the realized hindsight regret $A_T-\min_x L_T(x)$, nor does it provide a high-probability event uniform over all comparators.
+Their high-probability theorem is pointwise in a fixed comparator and does not achieve logarithmic dependence on $T$.
+They also explain that competing with the realized hindsight minimizer under adaptive losses requires first obtaining a fixed-comparator high-probability event and then uniformizing it over a cover or a barycentric spanner.
+The missing ingredient is therefore a logarithmic fixed-comparator high-probability theorem in the two-point strongly convex setting.
+The difficulty is not unbounded tails, but rather sharp high-probability control of the large-norm, trajectory-dependent estimator noise without reverting to the crude deterministic bound $\|\bg_t\|\le dG$.

-In this work, we resolve this open problem by providing the first high-probability regret bound for two-point feedback OCO with $\mu$-strongly convex losses.
-Our main result establishes that with probability at least $1-\delta$, the regret satisfies:
+We prove this fixed-comparator high-probability theorem for two-point feedback OCO with $\mu$-strongly convex losses.
+Our main result establishes that for any comparator $x\in\mathcal K$ fixed independently of the algorithmic random directions, with probability at least $1-\delta$,